openshift-cloud-functions/Documentation/knative-OCP.md

 # Knative on an OpenShift cluster
-Developer Preview
+Preview
 ------

-> **IMPORTANT:** The functionality introduced by Knative on an OpenShift cluster is developer preview only.
+> **IMPORTANT:** The functionality introduced by Knative on an OpenShift cluster is preview only.
 Red Hat support is not provided, and this release should not be used in a production environment.

 ## Prerequisites